caam37830/project-group-8/doc/final/final.md

 Once a healthy agent achieves a fear score above the threshold level, they will then chose the location within a distance `p` that maximizes the sum of distances between them and any infected agents that are within the `fear_distance` from them.
 Furthermore, once an infected agent achieves a knowledge score above the threshold level, they will maximizes the sum of distances between them and healthy individuals within the `knowledge_distance` from them.
 Recovered individuals, and individuals that have not surpassed threshold levels do not act in any intelligent manner so they just chose a random location, within radius `p`, to move to each period.

+2. Our previous models are dependent on the assumption that individuals can only be infected by the virus once.
+We investigate the model adjusted to account for reinfection rate.
+In order to account for reinfection, we also accounted for death rate due to the virus, such that infected individuals either recovered or died, rather than assuming that all previously infected individuals belonged to a single category.
+These changes resulted in a new system of differential equations described in detail below.
+Rather than a S, I, R model, the system represents a S, I, R, D model, where d(t) corresponds to the proportion of the population that dies due to the virus over time.
+Additionally, new parameters `e` and `g` are added to the new model.
+The parameter `g` represents probability of reinfection, and the parameter `e` represents the death rate.
+We monitor how the probability of reinfection changes the evolution of the groups within the population over time.

 # Structure of SIR python package

 The `sir` package contains thee submodules: One, `agent`, contains class definitions for `Agent` and `DiscreteAgentModel`, which are necessary to carry out the discrete agent simulations with no spatial component.
 Two, `ode`, contains the class definition for `OdeSir`, which is necessary to carry out the ODE version of the problem.
 Three, `smartagent`, contains class definitions for `SmartAgent` and `SmartAgentModel2D`, which are necessary to carry out the discrete agent simulations with spatial component, and can be used to model "intelligent" agent behavior along with the standard random behavior.